 10. "All The Pretty Girls"

-Though a new addition to Chesney’s catalog — it’s his current single — “All The Pretty Girls” was an immediate hit and fan favorite.
-Buoyed by an infectious chorus and Chesney’s fantastic ability to capture the whimsy of American youth, the song just reached No. 1 on the chart.
-Cosmic Hallelujah features plenty of hits, including “Setting The World On Fire” featuring Pink, but “All The Pretty Girls” stands out as a rock n’ roll revival tune that will keep crowds singing along for years to come.
+"All the Pretty Girls" was an immediate hit and fan favorite.
+Buoyed by an infectious chorus and Chesney's fantastic ability to capture the whimsy of American youth, the song hit No. 1 on the chart.
+Cosmic Hallelujah features plenty of hits, including "Setting The World On Fire" featuring Pink, but "All The Pretty Girls" stands out as a rock n' roll revival tune that will keep crowds singing along for years to come.

 9. "No Shoes, No Shirt, No Problems"